Skip to content

 How hard is Goat Fell?

-Goat Fell is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 13km with 880m of ascent and takes most walkers 3-6 hours.
-Terrain: The lower path is pitched stone built by the National Trust for Scotland — excellent in the dry, slippery when wet.
+We grade Goat Fell at 2/5, which puts it in moderate territory.
+The usual route is around 13km with 880m of climbing; allow 3-6 hours.
+Ground conditions: The lower path is pitched stone built by the National Trust for Scotland — excellent in the dry, slippery when wet.

-When is the best time to climb Goat Fell?
+What's the best month to climb Goat Fell?

-Good 4G on the summit ridge with line-of-sight to Brodick; solid signal from the castle up to about 700m, then intermittent above the heather line
+Good 4G on the summit ridge when you can see Brodick; solid signal from the castle up to about 700m, then intermittent above the heather line

 How do I get the ferry to Goat Fell?